yalicee/oct-2022-fun-data-structures/README.md

 - Learn, throughout the sprint, about the 4 rules of `this` in JavaScript.
 - Introduce yourself to data structures.

-**NOTE** Implement each data structure in its own file with its own test file.

 ### * Important! *

+- Each data structure should be implemented within it's own dedicated file
+- Each data structure **must** have it's own test file and be implemented using TDD.
-You must **not** use JavaScript arrays or any array methods or properties to implement your stack and queue structures.
+- You must **not** use JavaScript arrays or any array methods or properties to implement your stack and queue structures.
 Everything should be implemented with _objects_ and custom methods.

 ## **Stacks**